vivek-dhamanemath/Hibernate-Criteria/README.md

 ## Conclusion

-This project demonstrates the basic usage of Hibernate Criteria API for performing various database operations.
-The Criteria API provides a more flexible and readable way to build queries programmatically.
+This project demonstrates the basic usage of Hibernate Criteria interface for performing various database operations.
+The Criteria interface provides a more flexible and readable way to build queries programmatically.